thegetty/terracottas/source/views/discussion/discussion-a.md

 traits of late-fifth-century <span class="smcaps">BC</span> Tarentine plastic arts.
-These are characterized by a fondness for fully rounded volumes; eyes with a well shaped, symmetrical outline and distinctly modeled eyelids; fleshy mouths; robust necks; heavy jaws; and solid cranial structures.
+These are characterized by a fondness for fully rounded volumes; eyes with a well-shaped, symmetrical outline and distinctly modeled eyelids; fleshy mouths; robust necks; heavy jaws; and solid cranial structures.
 Such features can also be found in a number of Tarentine marble heads, mostly from funerary statues datable to the end of the fifth century through